AdalbertoCq/Pathology-GAN/README.md

 ## Pre-trained Models:

-You can find pre-trained weights for the three different models [here](https://figshare.com/s/0a311b5418f21ab2ebd4)
+You can find pre-trained weights for the model [here](https://figshare.com/s/0a311b5418f21ab2ebd4)

 ## Python Enviroment:
 ```